brewster76/fuzzy-archer/README.md

 Read the upgrading guides in the wiki, if you already have an older version installed: https://github.com/brewster76/fuzzy-archer/wiki

 New in v4.4:
 - Upgraded dependencies
+ - pyephem is deprecated and now skyfield is needed for day/night background in Live Charts
+ -
+- More predefined config examples for [History]
+-

+New in v4.4:

+- Upgraded dependencies
 - New Features